MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 - **What types of search does the search index support?**

-  Queries sent to the system are essentially searches, and the index needs to support rich search capabilities.
+  Queries that the system receives are essentially searches, and the index needs to support rich search capabilities.
 For RAG, vector search is nonnegotiable because data is stored as calculated vectors, or embeddings, which are used for searching.

   Vector search is powerful, and combining it with filtering and full-text search enhances the search index's effectiveness.
 Your data design should account for combining these types of searches, such as vector, full-text search, filtering, and special data types like geo-location.

   Your data design should explicitly state those requirements.
-For more information, see [Efficient querying in the Data design](./grounding-data-design.md#efficient-querying).
+For more information, see [Efficient querying in the data design](./grounding-data-design.md#efficient-querying).

 - **Does the index support multimodal data?**

   Choose index technologies that support multimodal data.
 For instance, AI searches can analyze an email, convert an image within it to vectors, and store the description in the index.
-This function lets you search across various content modalities, including images, videos, and audio files.
+Use this function to search across various content modalities, including images, videos, and audio files.

-- **Does the index support auto-update capabilities when the data in the data sources changes?**
+- **Does the index support automatic update capabilities when the data in the data sources changes?**

-  Choose an index with auto-update features.
-If one isn't available, you'll need to manually detect and push changes to the index.
+  Choose an index that has automatic update features.
+If one isn't available, you need to manually detect and push changes to the index.
 With these capabilities, the indexer can detect changes in data sources and pull updates automatically.
 By offloading this responsibility to the platform, you can reduce operational overhead and simplify the maintenance process.

 ### Nonfunctional requirements

 - **Can the index perform with large volumes of data?**

   The index should be able to handle large amounts of data, be scalable, and perform well for heavy search workloads.
-The index stores the raw data and all of the metadata, enrichments, and entities associated with it.
+The index stores the raw data and all of the metadata, enrichments, and entities that are associated with it.
 In the context of the RAG pattern, a single document that's split into multiple chunks can result in a significant increase in data volume.

 - **Does the index have built-in reliability features?**